sshhoo/ica/README.md

 The app will be created in the following directory.
 `examples/lite/codelabs/flower_classification/android/finish/app/build/outputs/apk/debug/app-debug.apk`

-When you run the app, it will look like the following image.
+When you run the app, it'll look like the following image.
-In the ica directory, we have placed `sample.apk`, `sample_model.tflite`, and `sample_labels.txt` as samples.
+In the ica directory, I have placed `sample.apk`, `sample_model.tflite`, and `sample_labels.txt` as samples.
 Please use them if you have any trouble when creating your application.

 ## License